FRIENDS OF TANDY HILLS NATURAL AREA, INC.

 Section 2.
 The Executive Board (Board) shall have the power to conduct the business of FOTHNA as defined in these bylaws and shall include the following officers: A. President B. Vice President C. Secretary D. Treasurer E. Communications Director F. Immediate Past President G. Chairpersons of Standing Committees

 Section 3.
-These officers, with the exception of the Past President and the Standing Committee Chairpersons, shall be elected at the annual general meeting in November each year for a one year term beginning January 1 of each year.
+These officers, with the exception of the Past President and the Standing Committee Chairpersons, shall be elected at the annual general meeting in December each year for a five (5) year term beginning January 1 of the following year.

 Section 4.
-Each year, thirty (30) days prior to the annual general meeting, the Board shall appoint a Nominating Committee for the purpose of electing officers.
-The Committee shall consist of three or more members.
+Thirty (30) days prior to the annual general meeting, if required by expiring terms of office, the Board shall appoint a Nominating Committee for the purpose of electing officers.
+The Committee shall consist of two or more members.
 The Nominating Committee shall agree upon a recommended slate of officers and notify members by electronic mail of the slate at least seven (7) days prior to the annual general meeting.

 Section 2.
-The Board shall meet at least quarterly and at the request of the President or of any two other members of the Board with notice given by electronic mail at least seven (7) days prior to the meeting.
+Unless there is no business to discuss, the Board shall meet at least quarterly and at the request of the President or of any two other members of the Board with notice given by electronic mail at least seven (7) days prior to the meeting.
 An agenda shall be distributed by electronic mail no less than one (1) day prior to the meeting.

 Section 3.
 A binding decision may be made only by a vote of a majority of the Board members.
 Votes may be made in person at Board meetings or by electronic proxy.
 Section 4.
 All general members are invited to attend Board meetings, but do not have voting privileges.